reachsak/DA-BCPS/README.md

 This project implements a decentralized governance framework for building facilities management using blockchain, a DAO (Decentralized Autonomous Organization), and an AI component for smart building operations.
 The system uses a smart contract for decentralized governance, a React-based frontend, and a Python AI platform that facilitates decision-making and automation.

 ## Manuscript
-In preparation for submission to Automation in construction Preprint available at [arXiv:2410.19262v1](https://arxiv.org/abs/2410.19262).
+In preparation for submission to Automation in construction.

+Preprint available at [arXiv:2410.19262v1](https://arxiv.org/abs/2410.19262).

 ## Project Structure